threefoldtecharchive/0-templates/templates/etcd/README.md

 - `cluster`: a string of the cluster connection info, used in the etcd conf `initial-cluster` value ex: `one=http://172.12.53.12:2380,two=172.12.53.13:2380`
 - `password`: password to be used to create root user.
 If not supplied, the template will generate one.

-Member:
-- `name`: name of the etcd used in the config, this is the guid of the service.
-- `address`: peer address of the etcd

 Nic:
 - `id`: vxlan or vlan id or zerotier network id
 - `type`: NicType enum specifying the nic type